campus-occupancy/campus-occupancy.github.io/index.md

 ### Data Page
-After logging in, you are taken to the edit data page, which presents a table where you can view the data:
+After logging in, you are taken to the data page, which presents the map that the user can interact with.
+A table will be displayed to view the data:

 ![](images/M2-updated-data-page.png)